 How To Use The Kit

-You can use this kit with many of the digital craft cutters out there, such as Silhouette, Pazzles and Cricut.
+You can use this kit with many-a digital craft cutters, such as Silhouette, Pazzles and Cricut.
 Anything that can use an SVG/DXF/AIv8 file.
-If you are using Cricut, you’ll need to use something like older versinos Sure Cuts A Lot (SCAL) or Make The Cut (MTC).
+If you are using Cricut, you’ll need to use something like old versions of Sure Cuts A Lot (SCAL) or Make The Cut (MTC).
 These programs allow you to use SVG files with your Cricut.

 Distribution and Use of the File

 I’ve had to make some alternate file saving choices with my This & That kits due to my current method of distribution so I can still email the files once you’ve purchased the kit.
 You will receive one email with one attachment.
 It comes in a ZIP file, so use something like WinZip or StuffIt to extract/open the zipped file once you’ve saved it to your hard drive.
 If you are on a Mac, you can double-click the ZIP file and it will open automatically.

 There are two specific directories containing all the files needed to create the TRAY project as shown using printouts for some pieces and your digital craft cutter for the other pieces.
 One directory is called “TRAY Print Files” and the other is called “TRAY Cut Files.”